saritamg/GreenRecycle/README.md

 # GreenRecycle
-A mobile application for managing and tracking recycling activities in various material categories
+GreenRecycle is a mobile application designed to help users manage and track their recycling activities across different material categories.
+The app provides statistics, comparisons, and personalized tips to enhance recycling practices.